clean-cloogle/cloogle.org/README.md

 - Add `env/envs.linux64` to your `$CLEAN_HOME/etc/IDEEnvs`.

-- Run `make`

-- Run

-		$ ./builddb -h 10M > types.db

-	This creates a file `types.db` which holds the internal database of functions and their types.
-If you later add new libraries, you need to rerun `builddb`.
+- Run `make`.
+This builds all necessary binaries and runs `builddb`, which creates a file `types.db` which holds the internal database of functions and their types.
+If you add new libraries later on, you need to rerun `builddb`.

-- You can then build and run the Clean backend with:
+- You can then run the Clean backend with:

-		$ cpm project CloogleServer.prj build
-		$ ./CloogleServer -h 10M 31215 < types.db
+		$ ./CloogleServer 31215 < types.db

 	In this example, the server uses port 31215.
 You need to use the same settings in `api.php`.